kayden-vs/CipherBin/README.md

 docker-compose up -d
 ```

-This starts both the MySQL database and the web application.
+This starts both the Postgres database and the web application.
 Access the app at `http://localhost:8080`.

 To stop the services: